IEvangelist/davidpine.net/content/blog/learning-blazor.md

 images = ["/img/2022/09/learning-blazor-featured.png"]
 featured = "learning-blazor-featured.png"
-featuredalt = "The Learning Blazor title book cover" featuredpath = "date" linktitle = "" title = "Learning Blazor" type = "post"
+featuredalt = "The Learning Blazor title book cover" featuredpath = "img/2022/09" linktitle = ""
+title = "Learning Blazor"
+type = "post"
 +++

-Sometime in June 2021, I set out on a journey to write a book in the middle of a global pandemic.
+In June 2021, I set out on a journey to write a book in the middle of a global pandemic.
 I had no idea what I was doing (all things considered, I still don't know what I'm doing).
 But I do know that I truly enjoy helping others.
 I hope you enjoy the book as much as I enjoyed writing it.

 ## Amazon Preview